Labor Challenges? Here’s How Preprinted LPN Labels Can Help.

 Pallet and LPN labels are ubiquitous in today’s warehouses and distribution centers.
 They work in conjunction with your warehouse management system to track products and materials from the moment they enter the warehouse until the time they leave.

-“Printing these labels in-house takes time and effort—resources in short supply when your facility is understaffed,” said Malcolm Aitken, ID Label’s vice president of sales.
+“Printing these labels in-house takes time and effort—resources in short supply when your facility is understaffed,” said Scott Bender, ID Label’s vice president of sales.
 “When you look at the total cost of ownership and the impact to productivity, preprinted labels are usually the best option.”

 As a warehouse manager, your focus is rightly on speed and operational efficiency.